abhiramscs23-collab/ImpossibleBasketBall0.1/README.md

 [none]

 ## Team Contributions
-- [Abhirm S]: [Designed the game mechanics, implemented the core JavaScript physics engine, created the wind toggle and right aim curve system, and integrated the guaranteed-miss logic so the game remains impossible.]
+- [Abhirm S]: [Designed the HTML & CSS layout for the game interface.

+Implemented JavaScript logic for aiming, shooting, and scoring.

+Created the aim curve feature for accurate trajectory prediction..]
-- [An Mary joseph]: [Handled UI/UX design, styled the HTML/CSS for menus and scoreboards, added animations for ball movement, and tweaked visuals so players feel confident… right before missing.]
+- [An Mary joseph]: [Tested gameplay for bugs and inconsistencies.

+Optimized code for smooth performance in browsers.

+Helped document the build process and prepare the project demo video.]

 ---